We are stuck

 Are you annoyed by arrogant behavior?

 That may mean that you behave just the opposite: everyone knows you as a humble person.
 Perhaps you are a little too modest, because people always tend to exaggerate in their greatest qualities.
-Maybe this makes you feel invisible at times and it would be really good for you if you become a little more visible.
+Maybe this makes you feel invisible at times.
+It would be really good for you if you become a little more visible.

 Do you hate bossy people?

-You are probably a model of service, and your ability to make decisions or set strong boundaries was not appreciated at all by your educators.
-But if you protect your servitude by calmly taking positions and setting your boundaries, you will maintain this beautiful attitude to life much longer.
+You are probably a model of service.
+Your ability to make decisions was not appreciated by your educators.
+Neither was your capacity to set strong boundaries.
+Protect your servitude by calmly taking positions.
+Set your boundaries with confidence.
+This way, you will maintain this beautiful attitude to life much longer.

 In this way we must learn to receive what irritates us extraordinarily in the other.
 This is an often unprecedented way of applying the evangelical call to “love the enemy.”

-The ‘enemy’, the person who annoys and hurts me, reveals to me my shadow side, that which makes me afraid and ashamed in myself.
+The ‘enemy’ is the person who annoys and hurts me.
+They reveal to me my shadow side.
+This side makes me afraid and ashamed in myself.
 In this way I can also learn to accept and love that part of myself.
 And I’m growing as a person.

-Seeing the present clearly means, then, that we see the injustice exactly as it is, that we see the other, no better or worse than they are, and ourselves, as we are.
+Seeing the present clearly means that we see the injustice exactly as it is.
+It means we see the other, no better or worse than they are.
+It also means we see ourselves as we are.

 I understand by looking for the positive desire behind what you do

 Sander ( ° ) of 12 enters.
-He glances briefly at the sitting area, where his mother is having a cup of tea with his grandmother, and immediately wants to go upstairs.
+He glances briefly at the sitting area.
+His mother is having a cup of tea with his grandmother.
+He immediately wants to go upstairs.

 ‘Hey Sander, great that you’re here already, boy’, his mother stops him.
 “Did you have the early bus?”